forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/lwc-get-started.md

 }

 ```
-Next we'll add the LWC component that displays queried fields.
+Next, add the LWC component that displays queried fields.

 ### Create an LWC Component that Displays Contact Information
 1. From the Command Palette run **SFDX: Create Lightning Web Component** and create a component called `contactList` in the default location.